 - if the structures on the property comply with municipal bylaws.

-These reports are not required for conventional condominiums or bare land condominiums without structures because the condominium plan provides all of the necessary information.
+For conventional condominiums or bare land condominiums without structures, the condominium plan provides all of the necessary information.

 For more detailed information about Real Property Reports, visit the Alberta Land Surveyors’ Association’s information page.

 Thank you to the Alberta Real Estate Association for allowing portions of their Condominium A to Z course manual to be adapted for use in this section.